localstack/docs/content/en/getting-started/help-and-support/index.md

 | Ticketing portal      |       |          |          | ✅         |
 | Slack connect channel |       |          |          | ✅         |

+## Support Resources

+Our support team comprises highly qualified experts who possess extensive expertise in AWS and other pertinent tools.
+We utilize a range of resources, including documentation, knowledge bases, and industry best practices, to provide you with accurate and reliable guidance.
+However, please note that our support resources are subject to availability, therefore our best effort support is provided asynchronously.
+Inquiries may be prioritized based on urgency and impact.

 ## Support plans

 ### Basic support